quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part38_15.4.2_Using_th.md

 ---
 #### Generating Clean Images with the Trained Model
-Background context: To generate clean images using a trained denoising U-Net model, we start with random noise at \(t = 1000\) and iteratively denoise it over 50 steps to reach a time of \(t = 0\), where a clean image is expected.
+Background context: To generate clean images using a trained denoising U-Net model, we start with random noise at $t = 1000 $ and iteratively denoise it over 50 steps to reach a time of$t = 0$, where a clean image is expected.
 This process is implemented through the `generate` method.
 :p How do you generate clean images using the trained model?
 ??x
-To generate clean images, we use random noise at \(t = 1000\) as the starting point and iteratively denoise it over 50 steps to reach a time of \(t = 0\).
+To generate clean images, we use random noise at $t = 1000 $ as the starting point and iteratively denoise it over 50 steps to reach a time of$t = 0$.
 This is done by calling the `generate` method with parameters that specify the model, device, number of inference steps, and other settings.
 ```python
 sd=torch.load('files/diffusion.pth',map_location=device)
 model.load_state_dict(sd)